 Entering the Twittersphere

 When I joined GE Intelligent Platforms, I worked to align our social channels and promote our digital presence.
-Nah sayers tried over and over to explain to me that our customers weren’t on social platforms.
-Twitter?
-Are you kidding?
+Nah sayers tried over and over to explain to me that industrial customers weren’t on social platforms.
+“Twitter,” they said.
+“Are you kidding?”

-The results have been significant.
+The results were significant.
 Our followers more than doubled and amplified our message.
 We drove significant traffic to our commercial website and tracked engagement as these visitors downloaded materials or connected with us.
 We promoted our ideas, innovations, and reached out to the technical community.
 Our marketing efforts in digital reflected our innovative brand and provide new ways to touch the business community.

 In November, 2015, we migrated our social strategy to reflect a new direction within GE. @GE_IP followers could continue to follow us with a renamed handle, @geautomation, or follow our software messages at @GE_Digital.